sarusso/Timeseria/README.md

 Thanks to this approach, Timeseria can address by design several issues often left as an implementation detail but that can actually cause significant challenges - as handling data losses, non-uniform sampling rates, differences between aggregated data and punctual observations, time zones, DST changes, and so on.

-Timeseria  comes with a built-in set of common operations (such as resampling, aggregations, moving averages, derivatives etc.) along with extensible models for reconstruction, forecasting and anomaly detection; and it integrates a powerful plotting engine capable of handling even millions of data points.
+Timeseria  comes with a built-in set of common operations (such as resampling, aggregations, moving averages, derivatives etc.) as well as extensible models for reconstruction, forecasting and anomaly detection, and it integrates a powerful plotting engine capable of handling even millions of data points.

 ![Time series plot](docs/altogether.png?raw=true "Timeseria at work")